jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 ![Architecture Overview](/images/isnumerical-node-details.png)

 The first condition evaluated is that a number value between 0 and 9999999 is stored in msg.payload.
-The second condition is the catch all condition, which in our case says, that if the values in msg.payload are not a number we wil pass it here.
+The second condition is the catch all condition, which in our case says, that if the values in msg.payload are not a number we wil pass through.

 Now look at the isNumerical node again, you will see two small gray circles on the right of the node.
 ![Architecture Overview](/images/isnumerical-node.png)

 Those two circles correspond to the two condition in the node details.
 The top circle is used for the number matching and the bottom circle is for the catch all.

 Remember from the prior exercise we showed an API that looked like the following: